Palette Knife – Quick Guide to Mixing Paint

 - Yellow (cadmium yellow light)

-See if you can create an accurate color wheel by just mixing the primary colors.
+See if you can create an accurate color wheel by starting with these 3 base colors.
 A 6-hue color wheel is good to start but you should strive for mixing up a 12-hue color wheel like the one shown below!